1Crazymoney/rBitcoin-Template/README.md

 - https://www.smartbitcoininvestments.com/buy-bitcoin-with-paypal

-But you can check, maybe there is a seller on a P2P trading exchange willing to do a trade with you:
+But you can check, maybe there is a seller on a P2P trading platform willing to do a trade with you:

 *P2P Trading Platforms*